grofandriska/Dungeon/README.md

 # Dungeon 0.1.93
 - Game Time removed temp
-- New Entity: Orc, Mage, Soldier, Birds
+- New Entity: Orc, Mage, Soldier, Bird
-- New water tőle
+- New water tile
 - Event class and methods
 - some debug started with worldborder